 The power of quality imagery is undeniable.
 Hey, there’s a reason the saying goes “a picture’s worth a thousand words.”
 Images can convey things words sometimes can’t so don’t skimp out on imagery for your buying guides.
 Whether you shoot original photography or create a well-designed collage for your buying guide, aim to create the kind of beautiful and inspirational content your readers will enjoy.

-to the products you’re writing about (and that there are no broken links.)
+A well-maintained buying guide has the ability to be helpful and relevant long after its original publish date.
+Since the content is often product-focused, make sure your content is deep linked directly to the products you’re writing about (and that there are no broken links.)
 That way when readers come across some of your older content they’ll still be able to utilize your suggestions and make purchases.

 Include image mapping to make it easy for your readers to find out more about the products you feature in your buying guide.
 The tags, labels and prices need to be properly identified so readers can easily match them to the visuals (and make decisions about potential purchases.)